 You may not be able to partake as a tourist, but Montana will sell you medicinal marijuana regardless of your state, and any residents who are 21 and up can buy recreationally.

 If not for Nevada’s weed laws (and your amazing support), there would be no Sanctuary.

-Since 2016, Nevada allows residents to have an eighth ounce of concentrates along with an ounce of flower.
-However, we did get approved for consumption lounges in 2021 so you could be able to ‘taste’ outside of your home later this year.
+Since 2016, Nevada has allowed residents to have an eighth ounce of concentrates along with an ounce of flowers.
+However, we got approved for consumption lounges in 2021 so you could ‘taste’ outside of your home later this year.

 New Jersey has also recently allowed for consumption lounges, but tourists are not yet able to get in on the action.
-However, they do recognize current medical cards from all 50 states, so no worries if you’re traveling there with your card.
+However, they recognize current medical cards from all 50 states, so no worries if you travel there with your card.

 A limit of 12 cannabis plants per household is allowed under New Mexico’s HB2 legislature, while their residents can now possess 2 ounces of flower or less.

 Certain weed-related offenses are now expunged under New York’s 2021 laws, residents can buy up to 24 ounces of concentrate or 3 ounces of flower, but every household can now have up to 5 pounds of flower.
 Don’t smoke it all at once!

 In addition to allowing up to an ounce in public, Oregon allows you to grow up to four plants instead of the usual 6.
 However, you can legally own up to 8 ounces at one time.

 For a total of 6 plants per household, Vermont residents can grow two plants at a time as long as the other four have yet to flower.
 Apart from that, their new legislature also allows you to possess up to an ounce of weed.